FelixMo42/HackTheFork2025/README.md

 ## Cantine OS

+We present to you Canteen.OS: A software that harnesses information about the newest regulations alongside the powers of AI technology to generate cost-effective menus for your canteen.
-We present to you Canteen.OS: A software that will This is a Monthly Subscription service for canteen managers to recieve a biweekly (or monthly) menu with recipes that is compliant to the latest regulations whilst offering more plant-based options.
+This is a monthly subscription service at only 25€/month for canteen managers to recieve a weekly menu with recipes that is compliant to the latest regulations whilst offering more plant-based options.

 ## Cantine CRM